-- Understand central dogma of life and compare the molecular biological processes among prokaryotic and eukaryotic cell. - Understand steps of gene cloning - Explain the quantification, decoding, cloning and modification of gene and genome - Explain the features of various types of Enzymes and gene cloning vectors - Application of genetic engineering to various field
+- Understand central dogma of life and compare the molecular biological processes among prokaryotic and eukaryotic cell. - Describe and apply the recombinant DNA technology - Explain the quantification, decoding, cloning and modification of gene and genome - Understand the steps in recombinant DNA/RNA modifying enzymes - Explain the features of various types of Enzymes and gene cloning vectors - Strategies for cloning PCR products and construction subtractive cDNA library and screening. - Application of genetic engineering various field

-Unit 1: Introduction to Molecular Biology: DNA and RNA (Duration: 08 Hrs)
+Unit-1: Introduction to Molecular Biology: DNA and RNA (Duration: 08 Hrs)